Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 > *Fight Deliberately and Precisely.
 Be Unwavering*

 The Samurai is a fighter who draws on an implacable fighting spirit to overcome enemies.
-A samurai’s resolve is nearly unbreakable, and the enemies in a samurai’s path have two choices: yield or die fighting.
+A samurai's resolve is nearly unbreakable, and the enemies in a samurai's path have two choices: yield or die fighting.

 > Written by PerfectlyCircularSeal*

 ### Level 3: Brush and Blade

-You gain a set of Calligrapher’s Tools and you have proficiency in it and two of the following skills of your choice: History, Insight, Performance, or Persuasion.
+You gain a set of Calligrapher's Tools and you have proficiency in it and two of the following skills of your choice: History, Insight, Performance, or Persuasion.

 ### Level 3: Fighting Spirit